yuistar/iceberg-kafka-connect/README.md

-Run this in a separate terminal, as it will run in the foreground, so we can easily look the Kafka Connect Logs

-The Kafka Connect image is built from the `Dockerfile` to have the Iceberg Sink Connector binary

 ### Create the topic
 Create the topic `ethereum_mainnet_blocks` and start the producer.
 Note that the topic name has to be consistent with the table name in iceberg